jiricodes/nss-cloud/docs/report.md

 The Nextcloud and our solution supports various communication protocols and APIs.

 ## 7 Further development
-	What needs to be added to your system be used to be integrated/extended by another system.
+Since NSS cloud is targeted for personal use and generally on local network, there's a plenty of room for expanding the set of features and functinalities.

 ### 7.1 Deployment
-**Refactor needed**

-Despite personal use as main target environment, it would be nice to have some kind of automated deployment script (Especially when things go sideways).
-From our experience the setup can be done quite quick, but it still is tedious and requires time and certain level of expertise.
-Definitely not for non-IT user / consumer.
+Current deployment is not automated and it remains as one of the major development milestones.
+Automation is crucial for wider use and user friendliness, whether it is done through scription or containers.
+From our experience the setup ca be done quickly and the base installation doesn't take long.
+However the configuration process can be tedious, requires a certain level of expertise and is error prone.

 For improved deployability all system components used could be containerized.
-This would enable automated and centralized deployment which in turns offers better easy of deployment and migration.
+This would enable automated and centralized deployment which in turns offers ease of deployment and migration.

-Nextcloud maintains stable docker container configuration, which is a good place to start.
+Nextcloud maintains [stable docker container](https://hub.docker.com/_/nextcloud) configuration, which is a good place to start.

 ### 7.2 Federation
 People on different servers can share files together.
 Though people still need to log into their own server, this can help extending the system and make communication between users of different servers possible.

 ### 7.3 Additional Services and Features
-Nextcloud provides user friendly *app store* where once can pick from many available services (e.g. something something, voice channel)
+Nextcloud provides user friendly *app store* where once can pick from many available services raging from customization, communication, collaborations through security all the way to games.
+This allows users to personalize their own nextcloud to target their exact needs.

-Further WebDAV standard complient API gives an opportunity to independently create custom services if one is of coding nature.
+However, if users' needs exceed the supply of native applications Nextcloud's WebDAV standard complient API gives an opportunity to independently create custom services.

-*Data storage connection to NAS-like system or at least raid-0 configuration of the system.*

 ## 8 Evaluation